Immigration and Travel Documents for Exchange Students

 - A medical exam: Find out if you will need a medical exam here

-To apply for a study permit or a temporary resident visa (TRV), you will need two University of Lethbridge documents:
+To apply for a study permit or a temporary resident visa (TRV), you will need your Letter of Acceptance and Exchange Letter from the University of Lethbridge.

 When to Apply